7 smart and sassy crime fiction writers dish on writing and life. It's The View. With bodies.

 Chicken is an old standby now that we've cut back on red meat.
 Then I read chicken has three to four times more arsenic than other poultry or meat.

 If I give up chicken and meat and fish, I might as well go vegetarian.
 Sprouts and tofu?
 Hold on.
 Raw seed sprouts provide an ideal breeding environment for salmonella bovismorbificans.
 Apparently, this nasty bug causes diarrhea, vomiting, and can even spread to the blood and cause arthritis and heart problems.
 And many of the soy products on the market today are made from genetically-engineered soy beans.
 Frankenfood or perfectly safe?
-Remember, it took them more than forty years to admit the flaws in all that rosy research touting the health benefits of hormone repl
+Remember, it took them more than forty years to admit the flaws in all that rosy research touting the health benefits of hormone replacement therapy.

 And don't they irradiate strawberries?